vitaly-t/pg-promise/README.md

 ```
 In a situation where only one request is to be made against the database, a detached chain is the only one that makes sense.
 And even if you intend to execute multiple queries in a chain, keep in mind that even though each will use its own connection,
-such will be used from a connection pool, so effectively you end up with the same connection, without much of a performance penalty.
+such will be used from a connection pool, so effectively you end up with the same connection, without any performance penalty.

 ### Shared Chaining

-A chain with shared connection always starts with ```connect()```, and the connection must be released when no longer needed.
+A promise chain with shared connection always starts with ```connect()```, which allocates a connection that's shared with all the
+query requests down the chain.
+The connection must be released when no longer needed.

 ```javascript
 var sco; // shared connection object;
 db.connect()